-Ja'Marr Chase vs Jameson Williams: Who Should You Start?
+Ja'Marr Chase vs Jameson Williams: The Full Breakdown

 Deciding between Ja'Marr Chase and Jameson Williams is a common lineup dilemma for fantasy managers.
 The Cincinnati Bengals wide receiver put up 15.7 PPG in 2025 over 16 games; Jameson Williams of the Detroit Lions averaged 11.0 in 17.
 A 4.7-point margin that could shift on any given week.